German gender #1 - German nouns and der, die & das

 videoWhat about new words?
 Who or what decides on the gender of these words?4 m 58 s Start

-videoNew nouns - the PDF Start
+videoNew nouns - the PDF0 s Start

-videoNouns with more than one gender Start
+videoNouns with more than one gender0 s Start

-videoAnother noun with two genders: Teil Start
+videoAnother noun with two genders: Teil0 s Start

-videoAn Infographic with the basic rules Start
+videoAn Infographic with the basic rules0 s Start

-videoWhat next?
-Start
+videoWhat next?0 s Start

-videoFind me on social media Start
+videoFind me on social media0 s Start

-videoInterested in becoming an affiliate?
-Start
+videoInterested in becoming an affiliate?0 s Start

 certificate